The website language is now set in:

 Past

-Before starting Industrial Design, I was already busy making things like travel videos, escape rooms, and simple games.
+Before starting the ID major, I was already busy making things like travel videos, escape rooms, and simple games.
 These projects helped me explore creativity and experiment with tools.
-But it wasn’t until Year 1 that I began to understand what design really is.
-It became more than just making something cool, it’s about solving real problems for real people.

 A travel video of a trip to Sweden!